Using Front Chat

 Match visitors with your Front contacts or CRM integrations

-If the user is logged in and verifies or enters their email in the email capture form, Front will search for that email address in your contacts.
-You can tell if a visitor has submitted their email if this message appears: "User submitted their email: firstname.lastname@example.org".
+If the visitor is logged in and verifies or enters their email in the pre-chat form, Front will search for that email address in your contacts.
+You can tell if a visitor has submitted their email if this message appears: "User submitted their email: email@example.com".

 If the email address doesn't match an existing contact, a new contact will be created in Front.
 If the address matches an existing contact, the chat message will be linked to that contact's details.
-You can view all of their past conversations by choosing Contact details in your integrations panel.
+You can view all of their past conversations by viewing the Contact details plugin in your sidebar.

 If you have any integrations enabled that use an email address to identify records, those details will be displayed on the conversation.
 This applies to Front's CRM integrations: Salesforce, Pipedrive, Base, HubSpot, and Zoho.

-If a site visitor does not enter their email address in the Notify Me prompt, the visitor will be anonymous unless you are using identity verification to pass user names and email addresses.
+If a site visitor does not enter their email address in the pre-chat form or Notify Me prompt, the visitor will be anonymous unless you are using identity verification to pass user names and email addresses.

 Transition conversations from chat to email

-When a visitor enters their email address in the Notify Me flow, or has their verified identity set, Front can easily transition the conversation to email if they leave your site without following up.
+When a visitor enters their email address in the pre-chat form or Notify Me flow, or has their verified identity set, Front can easily transition the conversation to email if they leave your site without following up.

 When a Front user replies to a chat message and the visitor does not respond within 5 minutes, Front will automatically send an email transcript of the last 10 messages to the address the visitor submitted.

-You can choose the email address your transcripts are sent from in your channel settings using the dropdown menu under Email capture.
+You can choose the email address your transcripts are sent from in your channel settings in the Chat Transcript section.
 It must be sent from a team email channel that you have connected to Front.
 After setting up email capture in your Front settings, any new visitors to your site or a refresh of your site will get the email option.

 When a site visitor replies to the email transcript, the message will arrive in your chosen shared email inbox in Front.
 It will not be assigned to anyone, but you can use rules to assign conversations automatically (see below).